-With my marker armed at the ready, I plot out a mind map, sticking the title in the middle, and noting down the key things that happen at certain points of the book.
-For example, if I was a Grimm Brother in a past life, I would have most likely got my quill at the ready and drafted something like this for their version of Snow White:
+Now we’re getting serious.
+In the world of relationships, this step is similar to going steady.
+Yep.
+It’s an important step, one I need to be committed to because things just got real.
+I do this via my whiteboard because I am a very visual person.
+I’m happy to be tied to a desk, or my bed, or the sofa, to write the actual story because, let’s face it, I don’t have much of choice there.
+But I struggle with the plotting part of my book when having such restrictions—that is why a whiteboard is an excellent tool for me.
+With my marker armed at the ready, I plot out a mind map, sticking the title in the middle, and noting down the key things that happen at specific points of the book.
+For example, if I were a Grimm Brother in a past life, I would have most likely got my quill at the ready and drafted something like this for their version of Snow White:

-Mine is a bit more detailed than this and sometimes runs across a few mind maps, but it’s not detailed synopsis territory.
-The reason for this, is because I don’t work well with so much structure laid before me.
+Mine is a bit more detailed than this and sometimes runs across a few mind maps, but it’s not specified synopsis territory because I don’t work well with so much structure laid before me.
 My imagination recoils with fear, my mind shuts down at such order, and Procrastination grabs me with her wily clutches until I relent to her power.
 But I need some form of structure, and this does the job.
-I also have to note here that this is almost, always, subject to change as the story develops, so I’ve learned to just go with it and stay flexible.
+I also have to note here that this is almost, always, subject to change as the story develops, so I’ve learned to go with it and stay flexible.
 This plot is for guidance only and not set in stone.

 Step 5: Research

-Now, I know this will differ from person to person, and from fiction to non-fiction, so this step may come earlier for some.
-But for me, it comes about as a result of the planning and plotting stage.
+Now, I know this will differ from person to person, and from fiction to non-fiction, so step five may come earlier for some.
+However, for me, it comes about as a result of the planning and plotting stage.
 For instance, when I was creating a new world for the Terra Vane series, I needed to understand the backdrop on a much deeper level.
 Such a story meant creating a world that incorporated a system and roles that readers may never be privy to in detail, but it would give me an in-depth knowledge of the world for a more believable delivery to the reader.
 My research for this series consists of writing job role profiles for Enforcer Agents, creating an organization chart for the Portiside City Agency, and even clarifying where the vampires send their laundry.
-This to me is research, and this is the research I needed to do before I began writing anything headed with a chapter number.
+I consider this research, and the study I needed to do before I began writing anything headed with a chapter number.

-As my books progress, there will always be times I need to stop and duck out of the story to do more research, and to check the details against certain facts.
-So even though this is listed as step 5, for me, research will be required throughout.
+As my books progress, there will always be times I need to stop and duck out of the story to do more research and to check the details against specific facts.
+So even though I’ve listed it as step 5, for me, research will be required throughout.